jaypalexa/baseballink/pages/magazine/vol_1_no_3/bi_vol_1_no_3_mcgwire_17_hr_behind.md

   </p>

   <p>
-    So I missed the story that day &mdash; for at least for awhile.
+    So I missed the story that day&mdash;for at least for awhile.
 Or perhaps everyone else missed it.
   </p>

   <p>